NPGS : Questions & Answers

 When a 3rd party digital imaging system is present on the microscope, it is necessary to check if the imaging system takes active control of the beam position.
 Since NPGS also takes control of the beam position, a manual switch or relay box will be needed to allow both NPGS and the imaging system to have access to the scan control input connector.

-h) LaB6- [Optional] The main benefit from having a LaB6 filament is that the image has a higher signal to noise, which makes it easier to consistently optimize the microscope before pattern writing.
+h) LaB6- [Optional] The main benefits from having a LaB6 source are that the image has a higher signal to noise, which makes it easier to consistently optimize the microscope before pattern writing, and the longer lifetime of the tip vs. a tungsten filament.
 When the microscope is properly optimized with a LaB6 or W filament, it has not been seen that there is a significant difference in the actual writing.

 j) Scan Rotation - [Optional, but recommended] This allows the writing (scanning) axes to be rotated about the center of the field of view.
 This is a very useful option to have for lithography.

 k) X-Ray Analysis System - [Not used for lithography] Many SEMs are used for x-ray analysis.
-The only conflict between NPGS and an x-ray system is the access needed for the scan control input of the microscope.
+The main conflict between NPGS and an x-ray system is the access needed for the scan control input of the microscope.
 If the x-ray system takes active control of the beam position, a manual switch or relay box will be needed to allow both NPGS and the x-ray system to have access to the scan control input connector.
+Also, an x-ray system may communicate with the microscope through the same digital interface used by NPGS.
+Different solutions exist for sharing the digital interface depending on the microscope model.

 l) Other options - New SEMs may have many other options.
 If you have questions about any of these, please send e-mail to the address given below.